Revised April 2018

 Section 3.
 Dues

 a.
-Dues shall be paid annually during the month the member submitted his or her application.
+Dues shall be paid annually in the month of January.

 b.
 All members must be current in their dues.
 Any member sixty (60) days in arrears will have their names placed on an inactive list, and may be reinstated with payment of arrearage or a new application.